woossi0/suite/docs/usermanual/source/apps/plugincreate/output.rst

 #.
 To connect this panel to dynamic content, it needs a reference to the vector ``boxLayer`` that is created by the ``DrawBox`` tool.
 This is done by attaching an ``id`` to the DrawBox tool in :file:`app.js`.
 The BoxInfo tool will then reference this ``id`` value.
 Add the ``id`` to :file:`app.js` after ``ptype: "myapp_drawbox"`` and before ``actiontarget: "map.tbar"``.

-   .. todo:: Unhappy with calling things "BoxInfo tool" etc. Camel case, monospace, tool versus plugin, what is this really referring to?

    .. code-block:: javascript

       id: "drawbox",